LorenzoPichetti/SbatchMan/docs/learn/advanced_submission.md

 #### Top-Level Keys

-The file has two main top-level keys:
+The file has the following main top-level keys:

 -   `sequential`: If set to `true`, will ensure that jobs are scheduled sequentially.
 -   `variables`: Defines global variables applicable to all jobs.
+-   `cluster_name`: Optional parameter that defines the cluster configuration to use.
 -   `jobs`: A list of job templates.

 #### The `jobs` Block